Read this article and discover the 5 most effective methods that will help you determine slow moving inventory! Get all important information here!

 - Identify the Cross Profit – Once the expenses have been assigned to the product, you need to identify its gross profit.
 This is the price of the item minus the expense to make, hold, and sell that item.
 When determining a slow-mover, it is essential to see how the costs impact the selling price and what that does to the user demand.

 - Forecasting – By using long-term and short-term data you will be able to determine patterns in your own inventory.
 Regardless of whether they are promotional, seasonal, or overall trends, you can make a comparison of the inventory turnover rates against the user demand.
 Identifying your product’s gross profit, the inventory expenses, and seasonality flows, you can determine which inventory is moving slowly and enable you to make more analyzed inventory decisions.

-By using iPad POS system, you can easily track the current inventory, determine waste-loss variance, personalize low-stock thresholds and you can also reorder the reminders at the same time.
+By using tablet POS system such as the one offered by Shopify, you can easily track the current inventory, determine waste-loss variance, personalize low-stock thresholds and you can also reorder the reminders at the same time.
 Using Point of Sale system can significantly improve the way your business operates.
 You can simplify your daily procedures and operations and provide better service to your customers.